Brookside (TV series): 1990s

-Brooksides most famous storyline, becoming known as "The Body Under the Patio", involved the murder of wife-beater and child abuser Trevor Jordache (Bryan Murray) in May 1993, at the hands of his wife Mandy (Sandra Maitland) and daughter Beth (Anna Friel).
-His body was unceremoniously buried beneath the patio at Number 10 and remained there until its unearthing in January 1995, during a search for a leaking water pipe.
+Brooksides most famous storyline, known as "The Body Under the Patio", involved the murder of wife-beater and child abuser Trevor Jordache (Bryan Murray) in May 1993, at the hands of his wife Mandy (Sandra Maitland) and daughter Beth (Anna Friel).
+His body was unceremoniously buried beneath the patio at Number 10 and remained there until its unearthing in January 1995 during a search for a leaking water pipe.
 The trial and imprisonment of Mandy and Beth Jordache captivated viewers and drew Brooksides highest ratings of 9 million viewers.
 The storyline was inspired by a 1990 murder in the West Midlands, when a woman killed her abusive husband and buried him in her garden.
 The Jordache family contributed heavily to the show's appeal, especially through Beth Jordache sharing the first televised pre-watershed lesbian kiss with Margaret Clemence, and Mandy's relationship with popular long-standing character Sinbad (Michael Starke).
-However, the conclusion to their storyline drew criticism when Beth suddenly died off-screen from an undiagnosed heart disease, while incarcerated for Trevor's murder and waiting for an appeal hearing.
-The character's death came when Anna Friel decided not to renew her contract and quit the role; executive producer Redmond explained to disappointed viewers at the time that he felt it would not be right to leave the popular character languishing in prison.
+However, the conclusion to their storyline drew criticism when Beth suddenly died off-screen from an undiagnosed heart disease while incarcerated for Trevor's murder and waiting for an appeal hearing.
+The character's death came when Anna Friel decided not to renew her contract and quit the role; executive producer Redmond explained to disappointed viewers at the time that he felt it would not be right to leave the character languishing in prison.
 Mandy Jordache left shortly afterward, having been acquitted and given birth to hers and Sinbad's daughter, which left only youngest child Rachel (Tiffany Chapman), who remained until the programme's end.